 The Church of England and the Church in Wales assume a mission to the whole of society with parishes and schools that, nominally at least, include every resident.
 The Roman Catholic Church invests enormous resources in schools as part of its mission and ecclesiology, thus creating a symbiotic relationship between school and parish.
-Although many nonconformist denominations founded their own schools in the latter part of the nineteenth century, only the Methodist Church has kept a substantial stake in providing schools.
-The Free Churches are mission-oriented in a different way, with a broader focus on the whole community and on every school.
-Traditionally, therefore, in the nonconformist denominations there has been an emphasis on endorsing state education.
-This commitment allows both the Christian faith to have its place in the widest sphere of education and Christians as teachers to work out their vocation in schools that do not have a religious character.
+Although many nonconformist denominations founded their own schools in the latter part of the nineteenth century, only the Methodist Church has kept a substantial stake in providing schools, and continues to see this as an important aspect of its mission to society.
+The Free Churches are mission-oriented in a different way, with a broader focus on the whole community and on every educational institution.
+Traditionally, therefore, in the nonconformist denominations there has been an emphasis on endorsing state-funded education.
+This commitment allows both the Christian faith to have its place in the widest sphere of education and Christians to work out their vocation in all types of education setting.